jigpu/linuxwacom-wiki-archive/wiki/Multitouch.md

     qmake
     make

-Didn't need any new dependencies beyond what were already installed for Touchégg.
 There is no install so run the touchegg-gce binary in the Touchegg-gce folder.
 Can use a launcher if you want to use the gui.

 Touchégg once compiled and installed works in Kubuntu Precise (12.04), Gnome Shell Quantal (12.10), and Mint 14 Cinnamon with xf86-input-wacom-0.18.0 or higher, as soon as the xsetwacom command **Gesture off** is run.
-Presumably it will also work with other release and Desktop combinations.
+Presumably it will also work with other Ubuntu release and Desktop combinations.